MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/get-started/setup-provisioning.md

 ---
-title: Microsoft Academic Services
+title: Get Microsoft Academic Knowledge Exploration Service
-description: Microsoft Academic Services provide Azure based solutions for interacting with the Microsoft Academic Graph, a comprehensive, heterogeneous graph of the worlds scientific publications
+description: Step-by-step instructions for setting up one-time or automatic provisioning of Microsoft Academic Knowledge Exploration Service engines to an Azure blob storage account
 ---
-# Sign up for MAKES distribution preview
+# Get started with Microsoft Academic Knowledge Exploration Service

+Details step-by-step instructions for setting up one-time or automatic provisioning of Microsoft Academic Knowledge Exploration Service engines to an Azure blob storage account.

 ## Open Data License: [ODC-BY](https://opendatacommons.org/licenses/by/1.0/)

 When using Microsoft Academic data (MAG, MAKES, etc.) in a product or service, or including data in a redistribution, please acknowledge Microsoft Academic using the URI https://aka.ms/msracad.
 For publications and reports, please cite the following article:

 > Arnab Sinha, Zhihong Shen, Yang Song, Hao Ma, Darrin Eide, Bo-June (Paul) Hsu, and Kuansan Wang.
 2015.
 An Overview of Microsoft Academic Service (MA) and Applications.
 In Proceedings of the 24th International Conference on World Wide Web (WWW '15 Companion).
 ACM, New York, NY, USA, 243-246.
 DOI=http://dx.doi.org/10.1145/2740908.2742839

-## Overview

-The MA distribution previews (MAG-AS, MAKES) are architected to enable the Microsoft Academic engineering team to push new academic data releases to external Azure storage resources.

 ## Pre-requisites